pdfcpu/pdfcpu/README.md

 ```

 ## Note
-We recently transfered this repo to the pdfcpu organisation.
+We transferred this repo to the [pdfcpu organisation](https://github.com/pdfcpu).
 All links to the previous repository location are automatically redirected to the new location.
 However, to avoid confusion, we strongly recommend updating any existing local clones to point to the new repository URL.
 You can do this by using git remote on the command line:
 ```